lukey03/parkFLOW/README.md

 ### Setup Commands (Admin Only)
 - `/server-setup` - Configure bot channels and roles for your server

+## White-Label Customization

+parkFLOW can be easily customized for different organizations by modifying the `config/branding.json` file.
+You can change:

+- **Organization terminology** (employee, department, shift terms)
+- **Unit/department names and codes**
+- **Application branding and database names**
+- **UI text and messages**

+See [CONFIGURATION.md](CONFIGURATION.md) for detailed customization instructions and examples for police departments, fire departments, corporate security, and more.

 ## Installation & Setup

 ### Prerequisites